LBPHacker/tptasm/README.md

 in hexadecimal per line, separated by one space character.

 ### TL;DR

-Steps to take if you have no idea what's going on and just want to finally program a computer:

 1. find the green button on this page which looks like it might let you download something; clicking it gives you a popup with an option somewhere